McAfee Acquires VPN Provider TunnelBear - Slashdot

 You just typed the word McAfee.
 Better rip the A,C,E,F and M keys from your keyboard.

 Get ready for the bundle!
-(Score:2)
+(Score:3)

 it just died (Score:2)